Alcachofa (album)

 Alcachofa is the first studio album released by Chilean-German producer Ricardo Villalobos on the German house label Playhouse on September 19, 2003.
-The album cemented Villalobos' place in the vanguards of microhouse and minimal techno.
+The album cemented Villalobos's place in the vanguards of microhouse and minimal techno.

 The vinyl edition contains an alternative track listing, as "What You Say Is More Than I Can Say" was already released in its full version on the EP Halma.
 "La Raja", "Quizás" and "Fusion the Enemies" remain exclusive to vinyl, while CD cuts "Waiworinao" and "Fools Garden" were later released on vinyl as part of the EP Alcachofa Tools.
 "Y.G.H." remains exclusive to the CD pressing.